 Political Capital and the other capitals: Political capital is in some ways the governance portion of social capital.
 A political network is a social network organized to influence and enforce rules, regulations, and standards and to access resources.
 Political capital influences natural capital by influencing and enforcing environmental policy (rules, regulations, and standards) and by influencing distribution of natural resources.
-Political capital influences built capital by influencing and enforcing fiscal policies.
-Political capital influences financial capital by influencing and enforcing fiscal policy and by influencing distribution of financial resources.
-Political capital influences financial resources.
+Political capital influences built capital by influencing and enforcing land use and trade policies.
 Political capital influences financial capital by influencing and enforcing fiscal policy and by influencing distribution of financial resources.
 Political capital influences human capital by influencing education policy.